.NET for open source

 .

-Import .NET Projects from any of the Git services Snyk supports.
+Import .NET Projects from any of the SCM integrations Snyk supports.

-When your Projects have been imported, Snyk analyzes your Projects based on their supported manifest files and then builds the dependency tree and displays it in the Snyk Web UI, similar to the following:
+When your Projects have been imported, Snyk analyzes your Projects based on their supported manifest files and then builds the dependency tree and displays it in the Snyk Web UI.

-Using the Snyk Web UI, you can configure Snyk to scan your entire Project, including the build dependencies, or skip the build dependencies.
+Scan your entire Project, including the build dependencies, or skip them.

 Log in to your account and navigate to the relevant Group and Organization you want to manage.